conleym/mac-setup/README.md

 ### Other stuff

-Iterm2, with integration, various settings via the `defaults` command, etc.
+* iTerm2 integration and settings.
+* More settings via `osx_defaults`.

-Select ports role with list of ports to select, etc.
+* Select ports role with list of ports to select, etc.
+* Secrets via lastpass.
+    * SSH public/private keys.
+    * GPG public/private keys.

-Log in to docker hub and other accounts.
+    * Log in to docker hub and other accounts.